 Do they get Tax Benefits?

 Yes, Federal Tax Credits are available for some models thus saving the amount of almost 30%.

 If installed and maintained correctly tankless gas or electric water heaters may last as long as 20 years.

-Stibel Electron, Takagi, Eco Smart, Rheem and Sio Green are the one’s who manufactures the best rated tankless water heaters.
+Stibel Electron, Takagi, Eco-Smart, Rheem and Sio Green are the ones who manufacture the best rated tankless water heaters.

 Yes, Once you start getting the hot water they will be continuous.

 Who makes Rheem water heaters?

 Rheem is a private company in America and Rheem water heaters are made in Montgomery, Alabama plant started in 1971.

 That depends if you have a tank heater and satisfied with it then getting a new one doesn’t worth the money.
 Best rated tankless water heaters are for those who are looking for a long-term solution as these heaters reduce your electricity or gas bill by 5 to 10%.